IG-AI/Samvara-AI/README.md

     - `immaterial_layers.py`: Contains quantum-inspired layers simulating higher-order consciousness, with feedback loops to and from the material layers.
     - `samvara_model.py`: Integrates both the **material** and **immaterial layers** into a unified model for Samvara-AI.

-- **/utils**: Contains utility functions for data preprocessing and other helper functions.
+- **/utils**: Contains utility functions for data preprocessing and GPU monitoring.
     - `helpers.py`: Includes functions for image preprocessing, text preprocessing, and data loading.
+    - `gpu_monitor.py`: Monitors GPU usage during training using **nvidia-smi** and logs it periodically.

 - **/scripts**: Bash scripts to automate various setup and operational tasks.
     - `setup_script.sh`: Installs required Python packages from `requirements.txt`.